mheap/nexmo-developer/_documentation/en/dispatch/overview.md

 ---
 title: Overview
 meta_title: Failover automatically from WhatsApp to SMS with Dispatch
 description: The Dispatch API enables the developer to send messages to users using a multiple channel strategy.
-(Nexmo is now Vonage)
 ---

 # Dispatch API Overview